larryweinhouse/larry-sandbox/delivery.md

   i.e. fav_client_bla_bla_bla_us_places.factual
 ```
 - **Delivery notification**
-If data is deliverd to Factual delivery endpoints, we will send delivery notification.
-If we send to a clients endpoint we do not notifiy.
+If data is delivered to Factual delivery endpoints, we will send delivery notification.
+If we send to a clients endpoint we do not notify.

 - **Product samples**
 We furnish samples for slices of any of our standard datasets in the format of final delivered product and deliver to Dropbox with a download link.